nerditation/cargo-dockside/README.md

    - Open VS Code.
    - Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or pressing `Ctrl+Shift+X`.
-   - Search for **Rust Toolbar**.
+   - Search for **Cargo Toolset**.
    - Click **Install**.

 2. **Open the Toolbar**

-   - After installation, open the Rust Toolbar by clicking on the **Rust Toolbar** icon in the Activity Bar on the side of the window.
+   - After installation, open the Cargo Toolset by clicking on the **Cargo Toolset** icon in the Activity Bar on the side of the window.

 3. **Use the Toolbar**